 Figure 6 showed the distributions of DMCs varied significantly from scaffolds to scaffolds.
 The average number of CpG DMCs per 1000bp in the 100 longest E. huxleyi scaffolds ranged from 0.98 to 8.45, with a mean of 2.2 and standard deviation of 1.3; that of CHG DMCs per 1000 bp ranged from 0.8 to 3.68, with a mean of 1.42 and small standard deviation of 0.41.
 The frequencies of CpG and CHG DMCs appeared to be highly correlated with correlation coefficient of 0.85 (p < 2.2e-16).

-The distributions of E. huxleyi methylation levels showed two peaks at the extremes of either unmethylated (< 10%) or fully methylated (> 90%).
-We considered a cytosine site as differentially methylated (DMC) if it was unmethylated in one strain but fully methylated in the other one.
-Note this definition of DMC was more stringent than that often used in methylation analysis packages.
-In the CpG context, 109,847 DMCs were identified, among which 38,871 DMCs were unmethylated in EH1516 but fully methylated in EH217, and 70,976 DMCs were fully methylated in EH1516 but unmethylated in EH217.
-In the CHG context, 21,148 DMCs were found, with 15,021 DMCs unmethylated in EH1516 and 6,127 DMCs unmethylated in EH217.
-Figure 6 showed that DMCs were not evenly distributed along the genome, but significantly varied among scaffolds.
-The ratios of CpG DMCs per 1000bp in the first 100 scaffolds ranged from 0.19 to 1.17, with a mean of 0.66 and standard deviation of 0.18; CHG DMCs rates per 1000 bp ranged from 0.066 to 0.345, with an average of 0.13 and standard deviation of 0.04.

 The distributions of DMCs relative to various E. huxleyi genomic features are shown in Figure 7.
-Approximately 46% of the CpG DMCs fell into the gene regions, with 33% in exons and 12% in introns. and 40% in the up2000 regions.
-About 40% of the CHG DMCs overlapped with the up2000 regions and 34% in the genes.
-The relative DMC density in Figure 7(b) showed the relative frequency of DMCs appearing in feature regions, normalized by the feature lengths.
+Approximately 46% of the CpG DMCs fell in the gene regions, with 33% in exons and 12% in introns.About 44% of the CHG DMCs were located in the gene regions, with 30% in exons and 15% in introns.
+The relative DMC rate in Figure 7(b) showed the relative frequency of DMCs appearing in feature regions, normalized by the feature lengths.
 Exons had the highest relative DMC rate of about 1.3 in the CpG and 1.15 in the CHG contexts.
 The DMCs between EH217 and EH1516 were slightly more concentrated in the gene and exon regions.

 The differentially methylated genes (DMGs) overlapped DMRs in their gene regions.
 3780 E. huxleyi DMGs were identified (Table S1), intersecting about 49% of the 17,185 DMRs in both CpG and CHG contexts.
 Differential methylations in the promoter regions upstream from TSS affect transcriptional expression.
 We analyzed the DMRs in the up2000 segments from gene TSS and identified 2,341 differentially methylated promoters (DMPs) associated with E. huxleyi genes (Table S?).